wvhulle/streams-eurorust-2025/slides/05-example-fork.typ

     For performance reasons, you may want to *ignore unpolled consumers* (init required) in 1-to-N stream operators.

-    Synchronisation after the "init" phase is done with a single `Barrier` ot type $N + 1$.
+    Synchronisation after the "init" phase is done with a single `Barrier` of type $N + 1$.

     ```rs
     let b1 = Arc::new(Barrier::new(3)); // For input task